hanj321/hanj321.github.io/_news/announcement_3.md

 related_posts: false
 ---

-Our paper on human–exoskeleton coordination during load-handling tasks was accepted for publication in *Annals of Biomedical Engineering*.
+Our paper on **Adaptation fo a whole-body powered exoskeleton: Human–exoskeleton coordination during load-handling tasks** was accepted for publication in *Annals of Biomedical Engineering*.